Job Type: Fixed Term or Permanent Full-time Contract.

 Desirable Requirements

-• Safeguarding experience in a paid or voluntary capacity e.g., in a charity, education or youthwork environment.
+• Experience working with children or young people and / or safeguarding experience in a paid or voluntary capacity e.g., in a charity, education or youth work environment.

 Place of work

-Ineqe Safeguarding Group, Ocean House, Edgewater Road Belfast, BT3 9JQ
+This is an office-based role at INEQE Safeguarding Group, Ocean House, 13 Edgewater Road Belfast, BT3 9JQ.

 Hours of Work

-8 hours per day (a working day is 9.00am-5.00pm or other mutual arrangement – there will also be, on occasion, some additional hours including post 5pm and weekend duties to be agreed as required).
+Normal working for full time staff is 8 hours per day (a working day is 9.00am-5.00pm or other mutual arrangement – there will also be, on occasion, some additional hours including post 5pm and weekend duties as required).

 Equal Opportunities

-INEQE Safeguarding Group is an Equal Opportunities employer and welcomes applications from all who meet our selection criteria.
+Ineqe Safeguarding Group is an Equal Opportunities employer and is recognised as a Disability Confident Employer by the Department for Work and Pensions.
+We therefore welcome applications from all who meet our selection criteria.

 Access NI

-Whilst a criminal record will not necessarily be a bar to being appointed, as the successful candidate will be part of our ‘Safer Schools’ programme, you will be required to undergo and pass enhanced vetting through AccessNI.
+Whilst a criminal record will not necessarily be a bar to being appointed, as the successful candidate will be part of our schools programme, they will be required to undergo and pass enhanced vetting through AccessNI.

 The AccessNI Code of Practice can be found at: